Junior High Religion: Worship, Message, Community, Service

 All students are required to keep a notebook with math vocabulary and will be given quizzes on them.

-Eighth grade students have the option of taking Algebra or Pre-Algebra.
+Eighth grade students have the option of taking Pre-Algebra or 9th grade Algebra.

 Junior High Language Arts